E&O Insurance for Startups

 • SLAs, uptime commitments, and indemnities can increase severity.

-If unsure, use your largest customer requirements as the baseline, then size for the next 12 months of sales.
+If you are unsure, use your largest customer’s requirements as a baseline, and we will help you instantly size your policy for the next 12 months of sales.

 Common Tech E&O claim scenarios for startups